Banknotes of Zimbabwe: Zimbabwean Bond Notes (from 2016)

 US$10 million worth of Zimbabwean Bond Notes were introduced in November 2016 and are denominated in U.S. dollars.
 They circulate along with eight other currencies, but could not be used outside of Zimbabwe.
 Withdrawals from Zimbabwean bank accounts were issued in Bond Notes.
 On 20 February 2019, during the Monetary Policy Statement, the Governor Dr Mangundya announced that physical bond notes, RTGS, Ecocash or OneWallet balances would all now be known as "RTGS dollars".
 These bear the signature of John Mangudya, the Governor of the Reserve Bank of Zimbabwe.

 2019 and 2020 issues

 On 11 November 2019, new banknotes of $2 and $5 were issued without the words "Bond Note".

 On 15 May 2020, the RBZ announced the introduction of $10 and $20 notes into circulation.
 The $10 entered circulation on 19 May, and the $20 entered circulation in the first week of June.

 On 6 July 2021 the $50 entered circulation.

 On 5 April 2022 the $100 entered circulation.

+The Zimbabwe dollar is replaced by Zimbabwe Gold from 8 April 2024.